-In the case of missed term work due to illness, only an original copy of the official UTSC Verification of Illness Form will be accepted (http://uoft.me/UTSC-Verification-Of-Illness-Form).
+- Submit the Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW), along with an original copy of the official UTSC Verification of Illness Form (uoft.me/UTSC-Verification-Of-Illness-Form) or an original copy of the record of visitation to a hospital emergency room.
 Forms are to be completed in full, clearly indicating the start date, anticipated end date, and severity of illness.
-The physician's registration number and business stamp are required.

-In the case of medical emergency, an original copy of the record of visitation to a hospital emergency room should be provided.
+The physician's registration number and business stamp are required. - Note: If an end date of "ongoing" is specified, the medical note will be assumed to cover a period of two weeks.
+If no end date / an "unknown" end date is specified, the note will be assumed to cover a period of three business days (starting from illness start date.)